ted-ross/transom/input/discussion.md

  - *Users* - Raise general questions, find out how a feature works, or ask about any problems you encounter.
- - *Developers* - For discussing the ongoing development of Qpid.
+ - *Developers* - Discuss the ongoing development of Qpid.

 ### Subscribe

-Subscribe to these lists by sending an email with the word "subscribe" in the subject to one of the subscribe addresses below.
-To unsubscribe, it's the reverse: send an email with "unsubscribe" in the subject to the unsubscribe address.
+Subscribe to these lists by sending an email with the word "subscribe" in the subject to the subscribe address.
+To unsubscribe, it's the
+reverse: send an email with "unsubscribe" in the subject to the unsubscribe address.

 || || *Subscribe* || *Unsubscribe* ||
 || *Users* || <users-subscribe@qpid.apache.org> || <users-unsubscribe@qpid.apache.org> ||